Westboro Baptist Church: Other legal responses

-Parodies

-A slogan commonly invoked at the counter-protests is "God hates figs".
-Parodying WBC all-capitals "God hates fags" signs, the counter-protest signs often invoke a passage in the Biblical book of Matthew to justify the claim about God and his feelings about figs. The signs have been noted at counter-protests at the University of Chicago; in Spartanburg, South Carolina; and in Portsmouth, New Hampshire, as well as at the non-WBC-themed Rally to Restore Sanity.
-The use of these satirical signs has been praised by the ACLU and others.

-Documentation given out at various counter-protests cite biblical verses in which Jesus says that none should eat the fruit of a fig tree, in which Jesus causes a fig tree to wither, and in which God promises as a punishment to make someone like bad figs.

-Other sites and organizations have parodied the slogans of WBC, including God Hates Fred Phelps, God Hates Bags, and God Hates Shrimp.
-The Cooper family in Kevin Smith's 2011 film Red State was reportedly inspired by WBC.

 Criticisms

+Counter-protests

+Counter-protestors have appeared at some of WBC's protests, sometimes numbering in the hundreds or thousands.

+Counter-protestors have been known to display humorous signs to mock the group.
+In particular, the phrase "God hates figs" is commonly used, in reference to Bible stories such as Jesus causing a fig tree to wither.
+The signs have appeared at counter-protests at the University of Chicago, in Spartanburg, South Carolina, and in Portsmouth, New Hampshire.
+They also appear at non-WBC-related events, such as the Rally to Restore Sanity.
+The use of these satirical signs has been praised by the American Civil Liberties Union and others.

+Other phrases include "God Hates Fred Phelps", "God Hates Bags", and "God Hates Shrimp".
+The dysfunctional Cooper family in Kevin Smith's 2011 film Red State was reportedly inspired by WBC.

-Criticism from Christians and Christian organizations
+Criticism from other Christians

 Baptist churches, Baptist-affiliated seminaries, and Baptist conventions, including the Baptist World Alliance and the Southern Baptist Convention (two of the largest Baptist groups), have denounced WBC over the years.
 In addition, other mainstream Christian denominations have condemned the actions of WBC.
 Katherine Weber of The Christian Post states that "Westboro is considered an extremist group by most mainstream Christian churches and secular groups, and is well known for its aggressive protesting style."

-An alliance of six British religious groups (the Methodist Church of Great Britain, Baptist Union of Great Britain, United Reformed Church, Evangelical Alliance UK, Faithworks, and Bible Society-funded thinktank Theos) made a joint statement on February 19, 2009, in support of the government's entry ban for members of WBC.
+An alliance of six British religious groups (the Methodist Church of Great Britain, Baptist Union of Great Britain, United Reformed Church, Evangelical Alliance, Faithworks, and Bible Society-funded thinktank Theos) made a joint statement on February 19, 2009, in support of the government's entry ban for members of WBC.
 They condemned the activities of WBC, stating:

 Evangelist pastor Jerry Falwell Sr. referred to Fred Phelps as "a first-class nut".
 WBC picketed Falwell's funeral service on May 22, 2007.

 In 2013, Christian rock band Five Iron Frenzy recorded a song titled "God Hates Flags" condemning the actions of the Westboro Baptist Church and similar organizations, including such lyrics as "If God is love you got it wrong waving all your placards and flags".